Tango Charlie: Plot

 Two Indian Air Force helicopter pilots, Squadron Leader Vikram Rathore and Flight Lieutenant Shezad Khan (played by Sanjay Dutt and Sunil Shetty respectively) rescue an injured Indian trooper amidst a pile of dead terrorists in the Kashmir valley.
 They read his diary to learn his story, as the film unfolds.

-Tarun Chauhan(Bobby Deol), a young Border Security Force recruit, joins under the mentorship of veteran soldier Havaldar Mohammad Ali.
+Tarun Chauhan (Bobby Deol), a young Border Security Force recruit, joins under the mentorship of veteran soldier Havaldar Mohammad Ali.
 Nicknamed Tango Charlie, Tarun is thrust into violent insurgencies, riots, and counter-terrorism operations across different regions of India.
 His journey takes him from battling separatists in the Northeast and Maoists in central India to witnessing communal strife in Gujarat and facing militancy in Kashmir.
 Through these experiences, he evolves from a naive recruit into a hardened soldier, grappling with questions of duty, morality, and the human cost of war.
 The film portrays his transformation against the backdrop of India’s internal conflicts, highlighting both his personal struggles and his role as a soldier upholding national security.

 The film returns to the beginning, Chauhan being rescued by the helicopter pilots.
 Later the pilots are rewarded for finding Tango Charlie.
-Havaldar Ali is awarded post humously with the Ashok Chakra.
+Havaldar Ali is awarded posthumously with the Ashok Chakra.